Gqlify/docs.gqlify.com/docs/why-gqlify.md

 }
 ```

-With simple declaration, your graphQL server is done!
+With simple declaration, your GraphQL server is done!